Charming Mediterranean Experience, recommended for food and wine lovers!

 The most beautiful and oldest national park in Croatia under UNESCO protection – consisted of 16 lakes connected by magnificent waterfalls.
 The park is located in Lika mountain region and visited mostly on foot – however the entrance includes a boat ride across the Emerald Green Lake “Kozjak” and a train ride back to the main entrance.
 The visit of the park grounds takes approx. 3 hours.
 Dinner at the hotel restaurant and overnight in Plitvice area.
 (Driving time approx..
 3:00h)

 After breakfast at the hotel, we drive down from the mountain region of Lika via the coast towards the city of Zadar.
 The historic town of Zadar is rich in cultural and historical monuments.
 Here you can see The Roman forum dated to the 1st century AD, the church of St. Donatus dated to the 9th century AD.
 Of special interest are the famous Zadar Sea Organs, one of a kind in the world.
-From Zadar we continue to the Bibich Winery for a gourmet experience that is more than a simple wine tasting.
-The winery burnt to the ground during the war is now producing rewarded wines and exporting 80% of their production to USA & Scandinavia.
+From Zadar we continue to the winery in the Šibenik area for a gourmet experience that is more than a wine tasting.
 We will taste the Dalmatian Debit white wine and Cuvee of Shiraz & Merlot, accompanied with delicious Croatian style Tapas.
 Departure towards Split for overnight. (total driving time 4 to 5h)

 Today’s Split is the handiwork of seventeen centuries of men and women building and remodeling, adding, tearing down and touching up, so that 18th century houses intersect with ancient Roman walls and fourth century chambers house twentieth century apartments.
 At the core of this sprawling cityscape is the palace the Emperor Diocletian built for his golden years at the turn of the fourth century.
 Today's lunch will be the traditional Dalmatian dish – Pašticada which we will taste at the Tragos restaurant in Trogir.
 The town of Trogir, a UNESCO site, has a fascinating 2300 years of continuous urban tradition.
 Its rich culture was created under the influence of old Greeks, Romans, and Venetians.
 Trogir has a high concentration of palaces, churches, and towers, as well as a fortresses on a small island.
 Sometimes referred to as the floating museum town.